Bijesse/curriculum/unitsYear2/2-RPS/README.md

 Once the workspace has been processed check to be sure it is up to date by running ` git status ` in the terminal.
 You should receive a messege telling you that your branch is up to date.
 ![Imgur](http://i.imgur.com/RKdsduL.png)

 **NOTE: It is common practice to push you changes to your GitHub repository often.
 It is recommended you make a push after every major change.
-Through the course of completing this project you should make 7-10 pushes to GitHub**
+Through the course of completing this project you should make 7-10 pushes to GitHub.
+Your manager will be grading you on this.**

 To push to GitHub run the following commands in your terminal:
 `git status`